Jan-Dec 2020

 "Evangelicals" meet the born again criteria described above plus seven other conditions.
 These include saying their faith is very important in their life today; believing they have a personal responsibility to share their religious beliefs about Christ with non-Christians; believing that Satan exists; believing that eternal salvation is possible only through grace, not works; believing that Jesus Christ lived a sinless life on earth; asserting that the Bible is accurate in all the principles it teaches; and describing God as the all-knowing, all-powerful, perfect deity who created the universe and still rules it today.

-A similar, though somehat less strict definition comes from the Following Jesus website.
+A similar, though somewhat less strict (but more detailed) definition comes from the Bible Hub website.

 Evangelicals in the United States represent a broad movement of conservative theology that generally adheres to five core beliefs: